eZanmoto/dock/README.md

 #### Default flags

-Behind the scenes, `dock` passes the following to `docker run` by default:
+Behind the scenes, `dock run` passes the following to `docker run` by default:

 * `--rm`: This ensures that containers are destroyed once they finish executing.
 * `--init`: This "ensures the usual responsibilities of an init system, such as